-Sure, we want to change the world, lead friends to Christ, be effective, be successful.
+Sure, we want to change the world and lead friends to Christ; to be effective, to be successful.
 But the way to do all this is to keep close to Jesus.
-To nestle, not wrestle.
-"Seek ye first the kingdom of God..and all these things shall be added unto you..."
-Matthew 6:43.
-So let's get close to Jesus.
-Seek him first in our lives.
-Love is the key.
-Love, love, love. "…all the laws hang on this one" Galatians 5:14.
+To nestle, not wrestle: "Seek ye first the kingdom of God..and all these things shall be added unto you..."
+(Matthew 6:43).
+So let's get close to Jesus and seek him first in our lives.
+Love is the key; Love, love, love. "…all the laws hang on this one" (Galatians 5:14).
 We should be calm.
 Be happy.
 Smile.
-We are so blessed and have been bought at a price.
+We are so blessed; we have been bought at a price.

 Nestle don't wrestle